Category Archives: Databases

 By | September 19, 2017

 There is a very easy method of setting up on Linux an automatic back-up for Oracle by using database procedures, RMAN and scripts.
-STEP 1: Define a back-up script Create in /home/oracle/backup.sh a script file with the content: #!/bin/bash export ORACLE_HOME=/home/oracle/app/oracle/product/11.2.0/dbhome_1 export PATH=$PATH:$ORACLE_HOME/bin export ORACLE_SID=prod rman target / CMDFILE=/home/oracle/bin/backup.rman LOG /data/oradata/backuplogs/rman-`date -I`.log exit 0 Where… Read More »
+STEP 1: Define a back-up script Create in /home/oracle/backup.sh a script file with the content: #!/bin/bash export ORACLE_HOME=/home/oracle/app/oracle/product/11.2.0/dbhome_1 export PATH=$PATH:$ORACLE_HOME/bin export ORACLE_SID=prod rman target / CMDFILE=/home/oracle/bin/backup.rman LOG /data/oradata/backuplogs/rman-`date -I`.log exit 0 Where… Read More: Set up automatic #Oracle database back-up using #RMAN »

 Validate and Investigate a live #DRBD replicated Oracle Instance using LVM clone